Table of Contents

 The exemption maintains affordability of essential goods, making it available to all without financial strain.
 It promotes welfare and sustainability and denotes the government’s commitment to ensure that basic needs of people are met.

-5% GST rate structure – Products and Services
+5% GST Rate Structure – Products and Services

 Category | Items with 5% GST |

-Food and beverage | Tea, roasted coffee beans, sugar, edible oils, packed paneer, raisin, cashew nuts, baby milk food, spices, fish fillets, etc. |
+Food and Beverage | Tea, roasted coffee beans, sugar, edible oils, packed paneer, raisin, cashew nuts, baby milk food, spices, fish fillets, etc. |

 Apparel & Footwear | Footwear (less than ₹500), apparel (less than ₹1000), fabric, |